beta exclusive

 4. Click the Download icon at the top > Choose a destination folder on your Mac.

-Note: Downloading large numbers of photos may take some time, depending on your internet speed, so be patient!
+Note: Downloading large numbers of photos may take some time, depending on your internet speed, so be patient.

-Perhaps it was once a bit of a hassle to figure out, but now, you should know how to download photos from iCloud to Mac like a seasoned pro!
-Whether you’re downloading all your iCloud photos or a select few to your iPhone or Mac, it only takes a few clicks to do so.
-And with extra third-party tools like CloudMounter, CleanMy®Phone, and DropShare, you can make everything from managing your files in the cloud to keeping your Photos storage organized a breeze.
+Now you know how to download photos from iCloud to Mac and iPhone like a seasoned pro!
+Whether you’re downloading all your iCloud photos or specific ones, it only takes a few clicks to do so.

 FAQ